aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

    - [ ] Pattern is run against AESCIS project in file mode and generation is okay for new pattern + initializer pattern.
 Recording added.
    - [ ] Confluence page created for the pattern linked at : ...
    - [ ] Pattern Contains Mocking of Framework (Moq or MsFakes)
+   - [ ] Optimized framework in terms of redundancy.
    - [ ] Created pattern doesn't contian bug in the static analyzer in the CI.
    - [ ] Used CsharpSyntaxNode over SyntaxNode (must).
    - [ ] Ask for pattern running Json file and commit the pattern running json file.